Systems / CPS / Edge AI Research

 Dependable and resource-aware ML systems for networked autonomy and constrained deployment

-My systems-focused work builds dependable and resource-aware ML systems for networked, resource-constrained platforms (IoT, embedded systems, CPS, and multi-agent autonomy), where decisions must be made under hard constraints on latency, energy, and memory, and where distribution shift and partial observability are common.
+My systems-focused work builds dependable and resource-aware ML systems for networked, resource-constrained platforms, including IoT, embedded systems, CPS, and multi-agent autonomy.
+I am especially interested in settings where decisions must be made under hard constraints on latency, energy, and memory, and where distribution shift and partial observability are part of normal operation rather than edge cases.

 Current themes